0xAlok/reddit_saved_manager/README.md

-# Reddit Saved Posts Manager
+# Reddit Saved Posts Organizer

 This script processes a CSV file containing saved Reddit posts and groups them by subreddit.
 The output is saved to an Excel file.